sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 How it works
 ====

-- Each "field" is a basic query unit in Sensible, and the field `id` is used as the key in the key/value JSON output.
+- Each "field" is a basic query unit in Sensible.
+Sensible uses the field `id` as the key in the key/value JSON output.
 For more information, see [Field](doc:field-query-object).
 - Sensible searches first for a text "anchor" because it's a computationally quick and inexpensive way to narrow down the location of the target data to extract.
 For more information about defining complex anchors, see [Anchor](doc:anchor).
 - Then, Sensible uses a "method" to expand out from the anchor and extract the data you want.
 For more information about methods, see [Methods](doc:methods).
 - This config uses three types of methods: